Utkarsh212/My_Portfolio/README.md

-# hello-world
+# My_Portfolio
-My first project.
+This is my first web development project.
-This is a project showcasing the lagecy of Hello-World.
+In which I used basic HTML and CSS concept to build a portfolio website from scratch.